tsbressan/LithoPy/README.md

 # MACHINE LEARNING IN IODP EXPEDITIONS GEOPHYSICAL DATA APPLIED TO LITOLOGICAL IDENTIFICATION
-Codes related to article 1 of the doctorate.
+Supplementary material and computer codes related to article 1 of the doctorate.